PRODUCTION WELL TESTING

 In one well, a single SonicGauge™ sensor was installed at 239mMD, and in the other well at 316mMD—both were located directly underneath the PCPs.
 Both wireless gauges transmitted directly to the Surface Data Logger at surface.
 The planned operational life of the gauges was approximately 1 year with data measured and transmitted at 1-hourly intervals.
 The SonicGauges were powered by 2 C cell lithium batteries.

-The two SonicGauge™ Systems operated without fault for their entire 10-month (311 days and 315 days, respectively) deployment.
+The two SonicGauge™ Systems operated without fault for their entire 10-month deployment (311 days and 315 days, respectively).
 The hourly frequency of data acquisition allowed the operator to accurately monitor the ‘real’ dynamic fluid head over the PCP during the dewatering phase and to capture early well pressure build-up parameters.